Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Conclusion

 \section{Conclusion}

 We uncover misalignments between practitioners' conceptualizations of expressive power and $k$-WL through a systematic analysis of the reliability and validity of $k$-WL.
 Our survey ($n = \survey{18}$) reveals that practitioners' conceptualizations of expressive power differ.
 In addition, our graph-theoretic analysis shows that $k$-WL can be misaligned with accepted measurements for a task, does not guarantee isometry, and can be antithetical to generalization.
 Complementarily, our benchmark auditing reveals that $k$-WL can be irrelevant to solving many real-world graph tasks, and detrimental to trustworthiness.
 Finally, we argue for extensional measurements of expressive power and propose guiding questions for constructing benchmarks for such measurements.
-We detail limitations and future work in \S\ref{sec:limitations}.
+Ultimately, our adoption of measurement modeling to analyze the pitfalls of $k$-WL (\S\ref{sec:validity_analysis}), auditing of graph ML benchmarks (\S\ref{sec:benchmarking-expressive-power}, \S\ref{sec:consequential-validity}), and guiding questions to facilitate the creation of expressive power benchmarks (\S\ref{sec:better-measurements}, Table \ref{tab:guiding_questions}) constitute an initial framework for graph ML practitioners to develop and transparently communicate our understandings of expressive power.
+This framework will further inspire practitioners to adopt understandings of expressive power that center trustworthiness (e.g., fairness audits, usable privacy assessments, robustness monitoring).
+We detail limitations and future work in \S\ref{sec:limitations}, and include a responsible research checklist in \S\ref{sec:responsible-research-checklist}.